OlimilO1402/List_GenericNLinq/README.md

 Finally the list has got some functions to mimic a behaviour very much like Linq in .net.

+Project started around 2005 after wobbling around the list-class in my mind for many years and updated it constantly.
 ![GenericListLinq Image](Resources/GenericListLinq.png "GenericListLinq Image")